Forest School & Animal Care

 Forest School and Animal Care

-Here at North Oxfordshire Academy (NOA) we provide Forest School and animal care interventions.
+Here are NOA we provide Forest School and animal care interventions.
 Forest school is the name for an approach to educating children in the outdoors on a regular basis.
-This work supports the main curriculum and helps develop student independence, resilience, social, emotional and physical development.
+This work supports the main curriculum, and helps develop student independence, resilience, social, emotional and physical development.

 Forest School is based on encouraging children and young people to instigate, test and maintain curiosity in the world around them.
 In an environment outside the formal educational settings of classrooms, woodland creates its own learning environment framed by safety routines and established boundaries.
 Forest School believes that children have a right to play, to access the outdoors (especially in woodland environment), to access risk and the wonders of the natural world.
 Forest School is led by the learners’ interest within a loosely structured framework of intended outcomes that builds on the interests and curiosity of the learner.
 During the programme students will experience a healthy range of emotions, through social interaction, which builds resilience that enables continued and creative engagement with their peers and their potential both inside the classroom and out.